Title IX Training

 In person trainings for your department or program can be requested by emailing email@example.com.

-In previous years, the trainings for Students and Employees were in different locations and covered slightly different content.
-This year, the University of Alaska has consolidated the trainings into one cohesive online program accessed through blackboard.
-This new training will cover all the federally mandated requirements to ensure our campus is informed on Title IX.
+This training is a cohesive online program accessed through blackboard.
+This training will cover all the federally mandated requirements to ensure our campus is informed on Title IX.

 The online on-demand training is available through Blackboard for students and employees.
 All UAA students and employees are required to complete UA Title IX training every academic year.
 If you have completed an in-person training then you have satisfied this requirement.